If you were to start optimizing a site for search engines from the ground up, what would you do?

 - Raise quality score – This situation then leads to semantically higher relevance for your keywords, for which the search engines will happily reward you since you are contributing value to the web.

 So, let’s look at some of the ways to find semantic keywords.
 They are not as easy to determine as SEO keywords.
-I’ll show you the tools I use when analyzing a site and looking to build a semantic keyword database.

-- Optimizing semantic keywords around trends – One of my favorite strategies when it comes to staying in the public eye, and at the top of search rankings, is to develop keywords around trending topics.
+- Optimizing semantic keywords around trends – One of our favorite strategies when it comes to staying in the public eye, and at the top of search rankings, is to develop keywords around trending topics.
 Fortunately, there are some great tools to use like Google Trends

 - Studying social bookmarking tags – Analyzing how tags are used in social bookmarking platforms is another good way to generate semantic keywords.

 Obviously, you don’t scoop all of these terms up and dump them in your database.
 Keyword research involves careful sorting through and understanding of each phrase.
 Some will be obvious ones to use while others not so much.
-And then, you should use Google Insights to narrow down your keyword list by category:

 Semantic keyword research is as much about finding actual keywords you can use in your SEO campaigns as it is about building a complete profile of your target customer.
 And the better you can understand your target customer, the better your campaign results will be!